 Key takeaways

-- Customer-owned banks aren’t driven by an obligation of delivering financial profit to external shareholders.
+- Customer-owned banks can balance profit and purpose, and aren’t bound by an obligation to deliver financial profit to external shareholders as priority.

 - That enables bold action and long-term commitment on issues that customers care about.

-- At Bank Australia, customers can have their say on priorities and commitments to nature, climate, housing and social impact.
+- At Bank Australia, customers can have their say on priorities, reflected in our commitments on nature and biodiversity, climate, housing and First Nations Reconciliation and Respect.

 I don’t just work at Bank Australia.
 I own a part of it.
-And no, not through an employee share scheme, but simply by being a customer.
-If you have an account with us, you’re a part owner too.
+And no, not through an employee share scheme, but simply by being a customer myself.
+If you have an account with us, you’re a part-owner, too.
+Each customer has one equal share, and a vote at our AGM.

 What customer-owned banking actually means